Papilio cresphontes

-The giant swallowtail (Papilio cresphontes) is the largest butterfly in North America.
+The eastern giant swallowtail (Papilio cresphontes) is the largest butterfly in North America.
 It is abundant through many parts of eastern North America; populations from western North America and down into Panama are now (as of 2014) considered to belong to a different species, Papilio rumiko.
 Though it is often valued in gardens for its striking appearance, its larval stage can be a serious pest to citrus farms, which has earned its caterpillars the names orange dog or orange puppy.
-The giant swallowtail caterpillars possess remarkable camouflage from predators by closely resembling bird droppings.
+The eastern giant swallowtail caterpillars possess remarkable camouflage from predators by closely resembling bird droppings.
 They use this, along with their osmeteria, to defend against predators such as wasps, flies, and vertebrates.

 Geographic range

-The giant swallowtail is common across the United States, reaching as far north as southern New England and southern Canada.
+The eastern giant swallowtail is common across the United States, reaching as far north as southern New England and southern Canada.
 South of the United States, it is found in parts of Mexico and also found in Jamaica and Cuba.
-The species was historically considered to occur in the western United States and into South America, but now those populations are treated as a separate species, Papilio rumiko, based largely on DNA evidence.
+The species was historically considered to occur in the western United States and into South America, but now those populations are treated as a separate species, the western giant swallowtail (Papilio rumiko), based largely on DNA evidence.